‘DWTS’ Romance Rumors: Bonner Bolton And Sharna Burgess Dating Buzz Swirls

 Given how electric things looked between Burgess and Bolton during the Season 24 DWTS premiere, chances are good that the rumors will continue to swirl as things progress this spring.
 Showmance rumors often help a pair in their quest to stick around for a while, so whether Sharna and Bonner are or aren’t actually interested in the possibility of something romantic, they likely will continue to play coy and let their fans “ship” them like crazy.

 As different as these two Dancing With the Stars partners may seem, Burgess and Bolton do appear to be getting along quite well and say that they have a lot in common with one another.
 Even if the two “Team Denim N Diamonds” members aren’t dating now, DWTS fans wonder if one thing will lead to another as the season progresses.
-Bonner and Sharna got off to a great start in the Season 24 premiere, and they may well be contenders for the mirror-ball trophy this spring.
+Bonner and Sharna got off to a great start in the Season 24 premiere and they may well be contenders for the mirror-ball trophy this spring.

 Do you think that Bonner Bolton and Sharna Burgess will end up dating or will all of their chemistry stay on the DWTS dance floor?
-“Team Denim N Diamonds” fans need to call 1-800-868-3401 to keep their favorite Dancing With the Stars pair in contention for the win this spring, and everybody will be anxious to see just what comes next for Bonner and Sharna as Season 24 continues.
+“Team Denim N Diamonds” fans need to call 1-800-868-3401 to keep their favorite Dancing With the Stars pair in contention for the win this spring and everybody will be anxious to see just what comes next for Bonner and Sharna as Season 24 continues.